Mark-to-Market Election Deadline 2026 and Section 475 Tax Rules

 The Bottom Line

 Section 475(f) is a high-stakes election.
-For the right active trader — particularly those with significant losses or who need ordinary loss treatment — it can be transformative.
-For others, it forfeits favorable capital gains rates.
-The decision requires careful modeling of trading patterns, holding periods, and entity structure.
-Get this wrong and you'll pay the IRS for years.
+For the right active trader — particularly one with significant losses or heavy wash sale exposure — ordinary loss treatment can be valuable.
+For others, the election can create unfavorable timing or rate results.
+The decision requires careful modeling of trading patterns, holding periods, account separation, and entity structure.

 Need Help With Your Taxes?